 Policies and procedures

 The Wayne State University (WSU) School of Medicine (SOM) is committed to encouraging diversity in medical education.
-The Office of Diversity and Inclusion (ODI), reporting to the Vice Dean of Diversity and Community Affairs, is the office established at the medical school dedicated to increasing and maintaining diversity for students, faculty, and staff.
-The Director of Diversity and Inclusion, who reports to the Vice Dean of Diversity and Community Affairs, oversees a staff which supports the recruitment and retention efforts of those underrepresented in medicine.
+The Office of Diversity, Equity and Inclusion (DEI), reporting to the Vice Dean of Diversity, Equity and Inclusion, is the office established at the medical school dedicated to increasing and maintaining diversity for students, faculty, and staff.
+The Director of Diversity, Equity and Inclusion, who reports to the Vice Dean of Diversity, Equity and Inclusion, oversees a staff which supports the recruitment and retention efforts of those underrepresented in medicine.
 This office shall remain resourced by the SOM to meet the school's needs as it relates to diversity, equity, and inclusion.
-Resourcing of the Office of Diversity and Inclusion will include the following minimal staffing positions:
+Resourcing of the Office of Diversity, Equity and Inclusion will include the following minimal staffing positions:

 3. Academic Support Specialist

 The Diversity Advisory Council to the dean provides primary guidance to set policy and goals to achieve the mission of the SOM with regards to diversity, equity, and inclusion.
 This council is chaired by the Vice Dean of Diversity and Community Affairs.
 Recommendations for participation on this council are made by the Vice Dean with final appointment to the council by the Dean of the medical school.
 Meetings will be held quarterly, unless otherwise deemed necessary.
 All decisions made by this council must reflect the mission of the university as a whole as it relates to diversity, equity, and inclusion.
 All formal policies must be approved by the dean.
 The Diversity Advisory Council shall be maintained as a committee at the SOM, chaired by the Vice Dean of Diversity, reporting directly to the dean of the medical school.